Biomarker Project Grants

 - The qualification or further development of response (predictive) or safety biomarkers for conventional cytotoxics including radiation using validated assays.
 The biomarkers should be biologically relevant, not associative and should be candidates requiring further validation prior to implementation, rather than new biomarker discovery.
 2nd December 2013 deadline

 - Circulating biomarkers – cells and nucleic acids (proteomics excluded).
-Winter 2014 deadline
+November 2014 deadline

 |Please note that the Biomarker Expert Review Panel pays close attention to the following criteria when considering applications: The scientific and clinical basis of the study, the appropriateness of clinical samples and assays, the expertise and scale of the team involved, and the statistical plans built into the proposal.|